During the last year I have seen few submitted papers that are based on my note about singe cycle functions published on May 19, 2006.

 I was puzzled by the latest of such papers that I have to review.
 The authors have reconstructed the missing theory quite well but at some point have surprisingly jumped to a premature and a wrong conclusion.

-If you as much fascinated by this subject as I am then go ahead and try the T-functions testbed.
+If you as much fascinated by this subject as I am, then go ahead and try the T-functions testbed.

-Write a function as a JavaScript subroutine, click on Evaluate button and if all the mapping values are set to '1' then the function is a single cycle and invertible.
+Write a function as a JavaScript subroutine, click on Evaluate button and if all the mapping values set to '1' then the function is a single cycle and invertible.
 It is this simple.

 Since I am already on the subject here, I would like to explain a bit more about